/

-Over 80% of heat pumps installed in Europe are assembled in Europe, new data from the European Heat Pump Association reveals.
-This compares to only around 10% which are produced in China.
+The vast majority of air to water heat pumps installed in Europe are assembled in Europe, new data from the European Heat Pump Association representing over two-thirds of the market by number of units sold reveals.
+This compares to only around 10% which are assembled in China.

-The figures are published as the European Commission releases its ‘Industrial Accelerator Act’, which aims to boost clean tech manufacturing in Europe, including of heat pumps.
+Last month, the European Commission released its ‘Industrial Accelerator Act’, which aims to boost clean tech manufacturing in Europe, including of heat pumps.

-EHPA asked its members where the heat pumps they sold in Europe were manufactured.
-For air to water heat pumps over 80% of monoblocs were assembled in Europe against less than 10% in China*.
-More than 90% of indoor units were assembled in Europe, 5% in China.
+EHPA asked its members where the heat pumps they sold in Europe were manufactured; the captured results represent around 70% of the air to water market, by number of units sold.
+For monoblocs, 80-90% were assembled in Europe against 5-10% in China*.
+90-100% of indoor units were assembled in Europe, 5-10% in China.
 Assembly of these types of units have the highest value-add in the heat pump supply chain.
-For the outdoor units of the heat pump, around half were assembled in Europe, under 10% in China.
+For the outdoor units of the heat pump, around 40-50% were assembled in Europe, under 5% in China, 40-50% elsewhere.

 Paul Kenny, director general of the European Heat Pump Association said: